nmarzolf91/usgs_metabolism_project/README.md

         -   discharge: discharge, in m3/s

+        -   light, in umol m-2 s-1

 -   4_model_run_bayes: this directory contains the raw model outputs from streamMetabolizer, storing various outputs of the model in separate directories.
 The estimates, error, confidence intervals, Bayesian measures of model convergence of daily GPP, ER, and K600 are available in daily/, model-wide fit, predicted DO concentrations, gas exchange scaling relationships, and diagnostics of models are available in this directory.
 Processed and usable forms of the data are presented in data citation 5_usgs_metabolism.csv, and the relevant parameters are described in detail below.

     -   daily

         -   Number of files: 854

-        -   Naming convention:
+        -   Naming convention: nwis\_{sitecode}\_{startdate}*\_*{enddate}\_daily.csv
-            nwis\_{sitecode}\_{startdate}*\_*{enddate}\_daily.csv

         -   Number of variables in each file: 74